Fourth International: Founding Congress

 The International's rationale was to construct new mass revolutionary parties able to lead successful workers' revolutions.
 It saw these arising from a revolutionary wave which would develop alongside and as a result of the coming World War.
-Thirty delegates attended a founding conference, held in September 1938, in the home of Alfred Rosmer just outside Paris.
+Thirty delegates from 11 countries attended a founding conference, held on 3 September 1938, in the home of Alfred Rosmer just outside Paris.
 Present at the meeting were delegates from all the major countries of Europe, and from North America (including three from the United States), although for reasons of cost and distance, few delegates attended from Asia or Latin America.
 An International Secretariat was established, with many of the day's leading Trotskyists and most countries in which Trotskyists were active represented.
-Among the resolutions adopted by the conference was the Transitional Programme.
+Among the resolutions adopted by the conference was the endorsement of Trotsky's Transitional Programme.

 The Transitional Programme was the central programmatic statement of the congress, summarising its strategic and tactical conceptions for the revolutionary period that it saw opening up as a result of the war which Trotsky had been predicting for some years.
 It is not, however, the definitive programme of the Fourth International – as is often suggested – but instead contains a summation of the conjunctural understanding of the movement at that date and a series of transitional policies designed to develop the struggle for workers' power.

 World War II

 At the outbreak of World War II, in 1939, the International Secretariat was moved to New York City.
-The resident International Executive Committee failed to meet, largely because of a struggle in the U.S. Socialist Workers Party (SWP) between Trotsky's supporters and the tendency of Max Shachtman, Martin Abern and James Burnham.
+The resident International Executive Committee failed to meet, largely because of a struggle within the U.S. Socialist Workers Party (SWP) between Trotsky's supporters and the tendency of Max Shachtman, Martin Abern and James Burnham.
 The secretariat was composed of those committee members who happened to be in the city, most of whom were co-thinkers of Shachtman.
-The disagreement centred on the Shachtmanites' disagreements with the SWP's internal policy, and over the FI's unconditional defence of the USSR.
+The disagreement centred on the Shachtmanites' disagreements with the SWP's internal policy, and over Trotsky's defence of the USSR as a workers state.

 Trotsky opened a public debate with Shachtman and Burnham and developed his positions in a series of polemics written in 1939–1940 and later collected in In Defense of Marxism.
 Shachtman and Burnham's tendency resigned from the International in early 1940, alongside almost 40% of the SWP's members, many of whom became founder members of the Workers Party.